sirkon/msgpack-go-gen/README.md

 }
 ```

-because it is strictly forbidden.
+because it is explicitly forbidden.

 ## How this thing solves the issue.